jamie/blog.tracefunc.com/src/notes/Rails Upgrade Notes.md

 See [this article](https://kirshatrov.com/2016/12/18/rewrite-code-with-rubocop/) for a starter example, and [this article](https://medium.com/@SamJewell/make-your-rails-5-upgrade-easier-with-rubocop-7f9a700b0112) that stands up an example workflow with what I think are some cops already in core Rubocop.

+### Via Synvert

+[Synvert](https://synvert.xinminlabs.com/) is a generic code-rewriter, which comes with a bunch of Ruby/Rails rules.
+Also seems reasonably easy to write your own, and has a GUI that will allow you to provide before/after examples and will generate the appropriate code for you.